Manfred Genditzki

-Manfred Genditzki (born May 28, 1960) was sentenced on circumstantial evidence to life imprisonment for the murder of 87-year-old pensioner Lieselotte Kortüm from Rottach-Egern, Bavaria, Germany.
-After serving a thirteen-year prison sentence, Genditzki was released from prison in 2022 and acquitted of the charges in a retrial in 2023.
+Manfred Benno Genditzki (born 28 May 1960) is a German man who was sentenced on circumstantial evidence to life imprisonment for the murder of 87-year-old pensioner Lieselotte Kortüm from Rottach-Egern, Bavaria, Germany.
+After serving a thirteen-year prison sentence, Genditzki was released from prison in 2022, after a reinvestigation found evidence that Genditzki was not present during Kortüm's death, which was likely accidental due to other evidence.
+He was acquitted of the charges in a retrial in 2023.

+Early life

+Genditzki was born 1960 in Kalübbe, a village of Breesen, Mecklenburg-Vorpommern.
+He underwent training as an agricultural technician and mechaniser.
+After German reunification, Genditzki moved to Bavaria.
+He is married and has three children, all born before his imprisonment.

 Death of Lieselotte Kortüm

-Manfred Genditzki was born 1960 in Mecklenburg-Vorpommern.
-He is married and has two children.
-He was the caretaker at the Kortüm's residence and helped Lieselotte with her shopping, preparing meals and doing the laundry.
+Genditzki was the building manager of Kortüm's residence.
+Genditzki had promised Kortüm's husband, who died in March 2007, that he would take care of her, helping Kortüm shopping, preparing meals and doing the laundry.
 On 28 October 2008, Kortüm returned home from a hospital stay according to Genditzki's statements.
 He left at 3:00 pm to visit his mother who felt sick.
 Earlier, he had given the home nursing service a call reporting Kortüm had returned from the hospital.
 As happened every day, at 6:30 pm, a nurse arrived at Kortüm's apartment and found her body fully clothed in the bathtub.
 The cause of death was drowning.
 At first, an unfortunate, accidental fall was assumed to be the cause of death.
 The body was cremated the following day.
 One month later the autopsy report was amended.
+The death was judged a homicide and became known as the "Bathtub Murder".